-- 13. The Head of Audit Partnership and his team have responsibility to undertake their work at all times in accordance with the Public Sector Internal Audit Standards (the 'Standards'), the IIA's Code of Ethics (the 'Code') and the broader IIA's International Professional Practices Framework (the IPPF).
+- 13. The Head of Audit Partnership and his team have responsibility to undertake their work at all times in accordance with the Public Sector Internal Audit Standards (the 'Standards') and , the IIA's Code of Ethics (the 'Code') and the broader IIA's International Professional Practices Framework (the IPPF).
 In addition, those members of the team who have membership of professional bodies will comply with the relevant requirements of that organisation.
 Undertaking work in accordance with the Standards will include: - Developing a flexible risk-based audit strategy and annual plan in consultation with senior management and presented annually to the Audit, Governance & Standards Committee for review and approval.
-The Audit, Governance & Standards Committee will also be invited to review and approve significant changes to the plan; - Tracking the status of agreed management actions and providing regular updates to the Audit, Governance & Standards Committee, including escalation of items of significant risk; - Issuing periodic reports to senior management and the Audit, Governance & Standards Committee summarising results of internal audit work;
+The Audit, Governance & Standards Committee will also be invited to review and approve significant changes to the plan; - Tracking the status of agreed management actions and providing regular updates to the Audit, Governance & Standards Committee, including escalation of items of significant risk;